georgep49/knowledgeABM/ms/main_ms.md

 1. Baseline conditions

 First, we explored the dynamics of the model under the different learning conditions and movement rules without any change in the availability of the resources over time.
 Thus, we ran each combination of spatial learning, network learning, and random vs. preferential patch movement.
-We ran 30 replicates for 30 generations with XXagents in XX social units for each of the eight learning/movement combinations [SM for SA on this?].
+We ran 30 replicates for 50 generations with 60 agents evenly distributed across three social units for each of the eight learning/movement combinations [SM for SA on this?].
 To evaluate the outcomes we measured the mean amount of knowledge for resource 'a' over generations and the risk of loss of knowledge (using a quasi-extinction threshold of five).

-2. Effects of transfer-fraction etc.
+2. Effects of different proximities

-3.
+3. Effects of different transfer types

 **Amount of loss scenarios**